VarunBabbar/SPLIT-ICML/resplit/README.md

 - Values: Decimal > 0
 - Description: Used to set the Rashomon bound.
 Directly setting the Rashomon bound if it is known.
 Mutually exclusive with `rashomon_bound_multiplier` and `rashomon_bound_adder`.
 - Default: 0
-- **Warning: The size of Rashomon set increasing exponentially w.r.t. this argument.**
+- **Warning: The size of Rashomon set increases exponentially w.r.t. this argument.**

 **rashomon_bound_adder**
 - Values: Decimal > 0
 - Description: Used to set the Rashomon bound.
 Rashomon bound = rashomon_bound_adder + optimal objective value.
 Mutually exclusive with `rashomon_bound` and `rashomon_bound_multiplier`.
 - Default: 0
-- **Warning: The size of Rashomon set increasing exponentially w.r.t. this argument.**
+- **Warning: The size of Rashomon set increases exponentially w.r.t. this argument.**

 **output_accuracy_model_set**
  - Values: true or false